ti-nishant/org.civicrm.payment.zaakpay/README.md

 	For Contributions:
 	=================
-		1. Go to Manage Contribution Pages > {Your contribution page} > Cofigure > Include Profiles
+		1. Go to Manage Contribution Pages > {Your contribution page} > Configure > Include Profiles
 		2. Choose the profile that you created and save.
 		3. Go to Contribution Amounts.
-		4. Choose zaakpay payment processor and save. (make sure that you currency is set to INR)
+		4. Choose zaakpay payment processor and save. (make sure that your currency is set to INR)
 		5. Check the processor by going to the test-drive mode.

 	For Events: